Lauterbrunnen is one of the most beautiful places in Switzerland. A beautiful valley filled with waterfalls. A fantastic place to go hiking for a day.

 From Stechelberg to Lauterbrunnen

 The walk from Stechelberg to Lauterbrunnen is again an easy one.
 It is flat because I follow the river and it is only asphalt paths.
-It is also a lot busier here, many people walk the stretch between Lauterbrunnen and Stechelberg.
-I get it right, because the landscape here is also a picture to see, with the occasional large waterfall.
+It is also a lot more crowded here, many people walk the stretch between Lauterbrunnen and Stechelberg.
+And I totally get that because the landscape here is absolutely beautiful.

 After a seven-hour hike, I return to Lauterbrunnen station tired, but satisfied.
 What a beautiful hike!
 I should definitely add this one to my list with the most beautiful day hikes in the world.